Akshay-ch-dj/Usedbrains-E-market-project/ref_notes.md

 * Customizing the admin panel tables
     Add the custom class to modify the admin panel in the `admin.py` of both seller and listing pages. in the django documentation explore all cool things one can do [Django admin listings](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display).

+---
+> ### Fetching and displaying data
+***

+* The key idea is to loop through the all the listings and displaying the template html with the data fetched.(template html is in the listings.html)
+* Use django template logic for that. grab one template loop through the listings replace the data.(on the UI front need to rearrange the icons create more of em use fontawsome old cdn for that icons style it matching the theme)
+* Remember to add photos using jinja, add a `.url` with the src. as `src="{{ listing.photo_main.url }}"`, to fetch from the media path specified in the main `urls.py`.
+* To add comma separation to the price fields
+    - Use some ext app like "humanize" to get the functionality, use the method intComma(with a pipe character, `{{ listing.price | intcomma }}`), to get the separation. here, in the [documentation](https://docs.djangoproject.com/en/3.1/ref/contrib/humanize/), can find more about the "django.contrib.humanize"

+        (lets go with that way now, but can an always add a script that does the same in the views.py- modify the listing then pass that one to the renderer.)
+        Added custom filter in the `listings/templatetags/my_listings.py` to convert indian currency format